ongres/stackgres/web/SITES_MERGE_PLAYBOOK.md

 - `static/js/search.js` — project override of the theme copy with the three `index.json` fetch paths renamed to `search-index.json`.

+### 23. Preview builds are never search-indexed

+The GitLab Pages preview must not appear in search engines.
+Pages can't set HTTP headers and a project subpath can't own the domain's robots.txt, so the guarantee is `<meta name="robots" content="noindex, nofollow">` on **every** page, toggled by a new `noindex` site param (set as `HUGO_PARAMS_noindex=true` in the `pages` CI job only; production builds are unaffected and identical).

+The old `previewgate` param already emitted the meta but is entangled with the passcode gate script — the two are now separate concerns (`previewgate` implies noindex; `noindex` alone adds no gate).
+Coverage needed four spots: the baseof + catalog `seo-meta.html` + doc header (conditionalized), a project `layouts/alias.html` (Hugo's embedded alias template emits no robots meta in modern Hugo), and a project `layouts/404.html` (the theme hardcodes `index, follow`).
+The vendored `html5lightbox/icons/demo.html` static file is `rm`'d in the pages job (not a rendered page).
+Verified: preview build has 0 pages without noindex; production build has 0 pages with it.

+Also removed here: leftover unconditional `needs: []` on the web jobs (from an earlier iteration — independence from the product pipeline is opt-in via `BUILD_GL_PAGES`, step 16's CI note).

 ## Verified

 - `hugo` builds with **0 errors** (379 pages)